JoaoPedroZampoli/Fake-News-Analyzer/README.md

 2. **Install dependencies**
     ```
     pip install numpy pandas matplotlib seaborn tensorflow transformers scikit-learn

+3. **Create the models**
+   - run Fake News Analyzer.ipynb cells with Python to create new models if wanted

 ## 📄 License
 This project is for educational purposes.